 Light Chicken Parmesan

-The secret's in the breading: Only one side of the chicken has it; plus, whole-wheat bread subs in for white, and an egg white replaces a whole one.
+This dish is lower in calories because only one side of the chicken has breading; plus, whole-wheat bread subs in for white, and an egg white replaces a whole one.

 - 2 slices whole-wheat sandwich bread, torn into pieces